Who We Are

 She’s also collaborated with A-List talent like Judd Apatow, Amy Schumer and Rachel Bloom.
 Moving from sketch, to late night, then across to narrative, Eleanor is now Co-Executive Producing comedy for ViacomCBS, which includes season 1 & 2 of HOT DATE.
 Her unique collection of work has been viewed millions of times online, included in school curriculums, and influenced public policy.
 Eleanor continues to collaborate with Genevieve Clay-Smith and Bus Stop Films on upcoming feature film BABY CAT.

-Peter is a prominent business leader and former executive within the Australian media industry.
-He has previously served as Chief Executive Officer of both Foxtel Management Pty Limited and News Corporation Australia and as Interim Chief Executive Officer of REA Group Limited.
+Peter is a prominent business leader with extensive experience within the Australian media industry.
+He is currently Deputy Chairman of the Australian Broadcasting Corporation and Chairman of ACT Media Ventures.
+He has recently completed a term as a member of the Council of the Australian Film Television and Radio School.
+His previous executive experience includes roles as Chief Executive Officer of both Foxtel Management Pty Limited and News Corporation Australia and as Interim Chief Executive Officer of REA Group Limited.
 He is former Chairman of MultiChannel Networks Pty Limited and a former Non-Executive Director of Ten Group Holdings Limited.

-Peter has a B.Comm from UNSW and an MBA from INSEAD, Europe’s leading business school.
+Peter has a B.Comm from UNSW, an MBA from INSEAD, Europe’s leading business school, and is currently completing the Harvard Business Analytics Program.

 Peter is a committed advocate for equality, diversity and inclusion and is passionate about the role of content creation in driving social cohesion.